 - Faberdashery, any color seems to be not sensitive…

-- As written on the internet, 40°C in oven during few hours is great to dry the filament
+- As written on the Internet, 40°C in the oven for few hours is great to dry the filament

-- I was using small bags of Montmorillonite clay as desiccant, but it is not really usefull
+- I was using small bags of Montmorillonite clay as desiccant, but it is not really useful.

-- Can be regenerated in oven faster than PLA, without long term degradation.
+- Can be regenerated in the oven faster than PLA, without long term degradation.

-- I observed that there is natural PLA desorption : after few days the relative humidity inside the bag did not changed but silica was green.
-I changed it, same phenomena but after 2 weeks.
-Now, it seems that the silica is not turning to green...
-And the PLA prints well, which was not the case before.
+- I observed that there is natural PLA desorption: after a few days the relative humidity inside the bag did not change but silica was green.
+I changed it, the same phenomena appeared again after 2 weeks.
+Now, it seems that the silica is not turning green… And the PLA prints well, which was not the case before.